-Well placed vignettes throughout your home offers an opportunity to accessorize with seasonal décor, without a massive budget or supply commitment.
+Well placed vignettes throughout your home offer an opportunity to accessorize with seasonal décor, without a massive budget or supply commitment.
 Decorators recommend that you use an odd number of pieces to create balance and symmetry.
 However, sometimes you may feel the need to break the rules.
 Find what works best for you.
 Books, mirrors, and trays work well as a foundation to hold your treasures while you usher in Spring.

 Cake and cupcake stands used as decor, give you more decoration options.
 Here I used a cupcake stand to display small flower pot votive holders.
 Glass stones were placed in each one along with small flowers and a tiny bit of greenery.
 Just think of the possibilities for other holidays!

 Use frames for more than holding portraits.
 You can also use frame boxes for inexpensive décor.
-Check out these adorable Easter bunnies, plus more warm and fuzzy ideas at Better Homes Gardens (http://www.bhg.com/holidays/easter/decorating/quick-and-easy-easter-decorations/#page=4).
+Check out these adorable Easter bunnies, plus more warm and fuzzy ideas at Better Homes Gardens.

 If your taste leans more towards seasonal and holiday trends, be sure and shop after the season and holiday ends.
 Retailers slash their prices drastically and it’s a great way to build your decorating stash.